Challenge 00 - Prerequisites - Ready, Set, GO!

 • Add all the required Azure resource credentials in the .env file.
 This includes: Azure OpenAI, model deployments, AI Search, Azure Document Intelligence, and Azure Blob

-• Navigate to the AI Foundry
+• Navigate to the Microsoft Foundry

 TIP: Learn more about using .env files here.